revature-13Aug18-java/code-samples-for-Jerry-Kim/project.2.frontend/README.md

 As for naming and other coding practices, we tried to keep things consistent.
 Dependencies are declared as the same as their class name but with lowercase first letter. `HttpRequests` are supposed to be done in services and returned as `Observable`.

-Occasionally (i.e. frequently) it and the data processing are contained entirely within the relevant component.
-Depends if we had time to change it.
-Links are generally, if not totally, to absolute path names (we do plan to change this).
 Variables may be typed or not.
 Again, depends if we had time.
 Concerning more complicated types - i.e. json in the http response - `any` was used mostly, but we did confirm a working version using one of the `models`.

-We debugged with console logs (sorry) so those are found all over the place still.

-At present, urls are mostly hardcoded instead of global values.

 ## Components
 ### Home (/home)